Message from the Dean

 A warm welcome to our new students and to those considering pursuing studies in health sciences in the future.

-The University of Sydney’s Faculty of Health Sciences is a world leader in health sciences and allied health research and education.
-Our faculty continues to make many outstanding contributions: we teach the next generation of leaders in health, we research critical health issues, and translate the solutions into community and clinical settings to improve health outcomes across society.
+The Faculty of Health Sciences at the University of Sydney is a world leader in health science education and research.
+Our faculty continues to make many impressive contributions: we teach the next generation of leaders in health, we research critical health issues, and translate the solutions into community and clinical settings to improve health outcomes across society.

+We have a network of more than 26,000 highly engaged alumni working across all corners of the globe.
+Our alumni include CEOs of national and international authorities and hospitals, founders and directors of leading not-for-profit organisations, government officials and presidents of professional associations – and importantly our alumni are leading clinicians and researchers across the spectrum of health sciences.
 By joining us you are taking an important first step on the path to becoming part of this distinguished group.
-We have a network of more than 18,000 alumni working across all corners of the globe.
-Our alumni include CEOs of national and international authorities and hospitals, founders and directors of leading not-for-profit organisations, government officials and presidents of professional associations – not to mention leading clinicians and researchers across the whole spectrum of allied health.

 Depth and quality of our programs